 Pigeons located around airports can also be a threat to human safety because of potential bird-aircraft collisions, and are considered a medium priority hazard to jet aircraft by the US Air Force.

 Pigeon & Dove Control

 Pigeons are not protected by Fed.
 Government.
 There are a wide variety of solutions available for handling a pigeon infestation.
 The best solution for pigeon problems, is complete exclusion with BirdNet netting.
-Many ledge and beam problems can be solved by using products such as Flock Off Gel and Flock Off" UV Paint together, Bird Stop or Bird Needle Spikes.
+Many ledge and beam problems can be solved by using products such as Flock Off" UV Paint with, Bird Stop or Bird Needle Spikes.
 When bird pressure is heavy in an area, exclusion work must be accompanied by flock dispersal methods like trapping or use of moving predator deterrents like the Prowler Owl and Bird Bopper visual repellent.
 Ultrasonic and sonic repellers are extremely effective.
 Shock Tape for ledges and sills is another option.
-Sting-'Em bird gel is an irritant sticky gel to prevent pigeons roosting on flat surfaces.
 Our Tweetzilla Bird Hazer is one of the most effective devices we have for repelling pigeons.